the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-content-guide.md

 Any images used in your event's content (including those of the speakers and presenters) should be accompanied by a basic alternative text description to avoid including unnecessary information that could make it harder to understand the content.

-#### Avoid blinking or flashing that could cause seizures.
+#### Avoid blinking or flashing content that could cause seizures.
 Some people find certain motions or animations to be highly distracting, and some people may even become sick from them.
 Therefore, consider if the motion is necessary and if it will make the material easier to understand.

 #### Use the style and formatting tool in text editors for headings.
 Font size by itself is not detectable by screen readers.